SparklingAI

 Why Fold 3 Still Needs Careful Interpretation

 Fold 3 is the most recent window and has the highest trade count, so it is valuable for studying current XAUUSD behavior.
-It also has the weakest profit factor and the highest drawdown in this rerun.
+It also has meaningful drawdown and a profit factor that is positive but not large.

 That means Fold 3 should not be presented as a simple victory.
-It is useful because it shows how the stack behaves in a more active recent period, but the low profit factor tells us the margin of error is still thin.
+It is useful because it shows how the stack behaves in a more active recent period, but the result still needs fees, drawdown, and trade-count context.
 This is exactly why SparklingAI tracks fold-level metrics instead of only reporting the final return.

 Why Not Publish Every Diagnostic